Oduig/emq-mod-persistence/README.md

 4. Only persist messages if the subscription is disconnected.
 (How to do this, can we keep track of the client PID?)
 5. Dump persisted messages if a subscription reconnects.
 6. Handle wildcard topics.
-7. Handle QoS level 2.
-8. Finalize solution, introduce time/storage limit for persisted messages similar to `emq-retainer`.
+7. Finalize solution, introduce time/storage limit for persisted messages similar to `emq-retainer`.

 Configure Persistence Module
 -----------------------------